liviro/Numerical-Algorithms/README.md

 Randomness?
 There are different ways to go about that.
 This program allows for both truly random sample points, as well as pseudo-random sample points.
 The truly random points are gotten by requesting random bits from random.org (careful, you have only a limited amount of random bits available every day!), and the pseudo-random are gotten from Python's random library.
-TODO: explore using /dev/random, per Felix Sheng's suggestion.
+A new option was added: using (truly) random numbers that're generated from the OS.
+In UNIX-based systems, this draws from /dev/urandom, and on Windows, it uses CryptGenRandom.
+This is easily done using the os.urandom() method of Python (which was introduced in v.
+2.4), which, in turn, is used by the SystemRandom() class of the random library of Python.
+Note that this method may not work for some obscure operating systems.